Bonfida/bonfida-dev-guide/src/04_VestingContract.md

 Hopefully our IDE will take care of the refactor.
 Let's then refactor the `ExampleStateCast` struct to `VestingContract` and paste in the above definitions.

-We should be left with something like this :
+We should be left with something like this:

 ```rust,noplayground
 #[derive(Clone, Copy, Zeroable, Pod)]